 Not to high, because the network (Rj45) port will hit the top cover.
-In contrast it maybe will be a good idea to keep the board a bit tight to the top part over that network port just so that the DE10-Nano can’t move insite the Playstation case later on.
+In contrast it maybe will be a good idea to keep the board a bit tight to the top part over that network port just so that the DE10-Nano can’t move inside the Playstation case later on.

-Note: If you will you can use the extra space under the board itself (for cable management or whatever) like USB cable or the extention 40pin ribbon cable (see chapter for the I/O board).
+Note: If you will you can use the extra space under the board itself (for cable management or whatever) like USB cable or the extension 40pin ribbon cable (see chapter for the I/O board).

 Stand ofs in three of the corners make it reasonable secure.
 No bricks and not even screwed in to the board itself in this end.